Onondaga County Office Building

 The Medicaid Chronic Care Unit processes Medicaid applications

-for those individuals who are seeking assistance in paying for
+for those individuals who are seeking help in paying for

 nursing home or long term home health care services.